Anki vs Quizlet: Best Flashcard App for Studying [2026]

 Is Anki better than Quizlet?

-For serious long-term memorization, Anki is better.
-Its FSRS 6 algorithm reduces reviews by 20-30% versus the older SM-2 method and was trained on 700 million real reviews.
+For serious long-term memorization, yes.
+Anki's FSRS-7 algorithm (May 2026) was the first SRS scheduler with fractional intervals.
+It was benchmarked on 9,999 user collections and 349.9 million reviews.
+It cuts reviews by 20-30% versus the older SM-2 method.
 For quick study sessions and finding pre-made sets, Quizlet is easier.
 Pick Anki for medical school, language learning, and exams 3+ months out.
 Pick Quizlet for next week's biology test.

 Why do medical students use Anki instead of Quizlet?

-About 86% of US medical students use Anki because the FSRS algorithm produces measurably better long-term retention.
+About 86.2% of US medical students use Anki because the FSRS algorithm produces better long-term retention.
 Studies link regular Anki use to USMLE Step 1 score increases of 4-13 points.
-The AnKing deck has over 30,000 cards mapped to First Aid and Pathoma, used by 100,000+ medical students.
-Quizlet's simpler scheduling can't match this for 3-year exam prep.
+The AnKing Step Deck (30,000+ cards mapped to First Aid and Pathoma) is now used by more than 100,000 medical students.
+Only 66.5% review daily; the 20-point gap between adoption and habit is the real discipline tax.
+Quizlet's simpler scheduling can't match this for a three-year exam cycle.

 Is Anki really free?

 Yes for desktop (Windows, Mac, Linux), web (AnkiWeb), and Android (AnkiDroid).
 The only paid option is AnkiMobile for iPhone and iPad: a one-time $24.99 purchase that funds development of the entire ecosystem.
+Sensor Tower data shows AnkiMobile generates roughly $700,000 per month, which is what keeps every other version free.
 There's no subscription, no Plus tier, and no ads anywhere.

 Can you import Quizlet sets to Anki?

 Yes, but Quizlet removed direct exports in 2022 to protect Plus subscriptions.
 Third-party tools and browser scripts still work.
-The reverse is also true: Knowt offers a one-click Quizlet import as its main migration hook, which helped move 3 million students off Quizlet after the paywall change.
+The reverse is also true: Knowt offers a one-click Quizlet import as its main migration hook.
+That hook helped move 3 million students off Quizlet after the 2022 paywall change.

 What's a free alternative to both Anki and Quizlet?

 LearnClash is a free competitive learning app that combines spaced repetition with 1v1 quiz duels on any topic.
 Unlike Anki, it has no learning curve and adds competitive ELO ranking.
-Unlike Quizlet, the core features (unlimited duels, all topics, SRS, ELO) are fully free with zero ads in any tier.
+Unlike Quizlet, the core features (unlimited duels, all topics, the 3-stage Mems SRS, ELO matchmaking) are fully free with zero ads in any tier.